johncmacy/django-from-excel/README.md

 ![Example record in converted model](static/img/converted-model.png)

+## Eject

+Once you are satisfied with the results, you can remove `django_from_excel` from `settings.INSTALLED_APPS` and uninstall `django-from-excel` and any other dependencies you don't need for your project.

+TODO: Create an eject command to handle this automatically.

-# Build Your Dream App
+## Build Your Dream App

 This is only intended to create a starting point.
 You'll want to inspect the models to make sure the field types are correct, you'll likely need to add some nullable fields or unique constraints, and you may need to spin some fields off into their own tables, with foreign keys linking back.

-But, hopefully `django-from-excel` saved you time by quickly creating some Django models for you.
+---

-# Eject
+# Common Errors

-Once you are satisfied with the results, you can remove `django_from_excel` from `settings.INSTALLED_APPS` and uninstall `django-from-excel` and any other dependencies you don't need for your project.

-TODO: Create an eject command to handle this automatically.
+## Unknown command: 'buildfrom'

+Solution: Add `django_from_excel` to `settings.INSTALLED_APPS`.